Get stories and expert advice on all things related to college and parenting.

 Your student can request a room on the second floor or higher to minimize the chance of their room being broken into.

 Underage drinking and drug use are dangers in and of themselves.
 But they’re also illegal pretty much anywhere your student travels.

 There are many other activities that might sound fun on a spring break trip that are also illegal: trespassing, reckless driving, etc.

 If your student wants to be able to come home and return to school at the end of spring break, make sure they know and abide by the laws where they’re traveling.

-Did you know there are alternatives to the traditional spring break beach party?
-Job shadowing, community service, outdoor adventure clubs, camping or even a staycation are all equally valid and possibly healthier, safer ways to enjoy spring break 2020.
+There are lots of fun alternatives to the traditional spring break beach party: outdoor adventure clubs, camping, job shadowing, community service, or even a staycation are healthy, safe ways to enjoy spring break.